Tic-tac-toe variants: Quixo

 The game Quixo is played on a five-by-five board of cubes with two players or teams.
 On a player's turn, they select a blank cube or a cube with their symbol on it that is at the edge of the board.
 If a blank cube was selected, the cube is turned to be the player's symbol (either an X or O).
 The game ends when one player gets five in a row.

 Unrestricted n-in-a-row

 Unrestricted n-in-a-row is played on an infinite tic-tac-toe board where the goal is for one player to get n in a row.

 Amőba

 The game called Amőba (amoeba) in Hungary is played on squared paper; it is a five-in-a-row variant.
 The winner of a match gets to fence in the completed game with a tight continuous line resulting in an amoeba-looking shape, hence the name.

+Ultimate tic-tac-toe

+In Ultimate tic-tac-toe, the board is composed of a large tic-tac-toe board where each cell contains another standard tic-tac-toe board.
+A move in the smaller boards determines the location of the next move in the larger board.